-While many colleges and universities aren’t equipped to treat substance use disorders, a therapist or physician at the campus health center can help you find a treatment program that will help you design a recovery plan that’s in tune with your needs and goals.
+While many colleges and universities aren’t equipped to treat substance use disorders, a therapist or physician at the campus health center can help you find a college student alcohol rehab or drug addiction treatment program that will help you design a recovery plan that’s in tune with your needs and goals.
 An outpatient program or intensive outpatient program can offer effective treatment while allowing you to continue attending classes.

 The most important thing is that you get the help you need and find as much support as you can on campus.
 Most campuses will at least have a sanctioned or unsanctioned 12-step recovery program for students, which will offer a wealth of resources and the opportunity to develop productive and valuable relationships with non-using peers.

 Asking for help in overcoming a substance use disorder is often the hardest part of recovery.
 It’s difficult to admit you have a problem with drinking or drug abuse, and you may have a number of questions or concerns about different types of treatment.